 Try not to get discouraged.
 Know that over time your fingers will get stronger.
 You’ll also make small adjustments that will help the chord sound better and better.
 Practice and persistence.
 Keep coming back at it.

-I show in the video several versions of the F chord and for most people the partial bar F chord is the best place to start.
+I show several versions of the F chord in the video.
+For most people the partial bar F chord is the best place to start.
 It also is helpful to learn the “partial bar” technique because it will come in handy for other chord forms… like Em7(b5).

 However, don't rule out starting off with the full bar chord.
 For some this is actually easier once they practice the bar itself.
 It also opens the door more quickly to playing bar chords up and down the neck.
 Keep in mind that you'll actually need all versions of this chord eventually and there's no wasted learning here no matter which one you decide to start on.